gaps-closure/emu/README.md

 Within this directory, place files of the form [hostname].tar where [hostname] corresponds to the hostname of the target node (e.g. orange-enclave-gw-P.tar).
 The tar file should include an executable binary and any auxillary files required to run.
 The tarball will be unpacked to the `/home/closure/apps` on the QEMU instance (app installation is only supported for enclave gateways).

 ## Running the Emulator
-A quick-start script is provided to launch the emulator (complete all non-optional steps above first).
+A quick-start script is provided to launch the emulator (complete above steps first).
 ```
 gaps-emulator$ ./start.sh [N] # [N] = number of enclaves (2,3, or 4)
 ```